MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-qsharp-and-qdk.md

 description: Learn about the Microsoft Quantum Development Kit, the Q# programming language, and how you can create quantum programs.
 author: bradben
 ms.author:  bradben
-ms.date: 04/22/2020
+ms.date: 5/5/2020
 ms.topic: overview
 uid: microsoft.quantum.overview.q-sharp
 ---

 # What is the Q# programming language and QDK?

 Q# is Microsoft’s open-source programming language for developing and running quantum algorithms.
-It’s part of the Quantum Development Kit (QDK), which includes Q# libraries, quantum simulators, extensions for other programming environments, and API documentation.
+It’s part of the Quantum Development Kit (QDK), which includes [Q# libraries](xref:microsoft.quantum.libraries), [quantum simulators](xref:microsoft.quantum.machines), [extensions for other programming environments](xref:microsoft.quantum.install), and [API documentation](https://docs.microsoft.com/qsharp/api/).
 In addition the Standard Q# library, the QDK includes Chemistry, Machine Learning, and Numeric libraries.

 As a programming language, Q# draws familiar elements from Python, C#, and F# and supports a basic procedural model for writing programs with loops, if/then statements, and common data types.
 It also introduces new quantum-specific data structures and operations.

 ## What can I do with the QDK?

 The QDK is a full-featured development kit for Q# that you can use with common tools and languages to develop quantum applications that you can run in various environments.
+Q# programs can run as a command-line app, through Jupyter Notebooks, or use a Python or .NET host program.

 ### Develop in common tools and environments

-Integrate your quantum development with Visual Studio, Visual Studio Code, and Jupyter Notebooks.
-Use the built-in APIs for pairing your programs with Python and C# host languages.
+Integrate your quantum development with [Visual Studio, Visual Studio Code](xref:xref:microsoft.quantum.install.standalone), and [Jupyter Notebooks](xref:xref:microsoft.quantum.install.jupyter).
+Use the built-in APIs for pairing your programs with [Python](xref:xref:microsoft.quantum.install.python) and [.NET](xref:xref:microsoft.quantum.install.cs) host languages.

 ### Try quantum operations and domain-specific libraries